CVS Health (CVS)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, CVS Health’s ROIC averaged 1.8 percentage point decreases over the last few years.
+Over the last few years, CVS Health’s ROIC averaged 2 percentage point decreases each year.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

-12. Key Takeaways from CVS Health’s Q3 Results
+11. Key Takeaways from CVS Health’s Q4 Results

-We enjoyed seeing CVS Health beat analysts’ same-store sales expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The market seemed to be hoping for more, and the stock traded down 3.4% to $79.38 immediately after reporting.
+It was encouraging to see CVS Health beat analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its full-year EPS guidance slightly missed.
+Overall, this print had some key positives.
+The market seemed to be hoping for more, and the stock traded down 3.4% to $73.18 immediately following the results.

 When it comes to CVS Health’s business quality, there are some positives, but it ultimately falls short.
-To kick things off, its revenue growth was decent over the last five years.
+First off, its revenue growth was decent over the last five years.
 And while CVS Health’s declining EPS over the last five years makes it a less attractive asset to the public markets, its scale gives it meaningful leverage when negotiating reimbursement rates.

-CVS Health’s P/E ratio based on the next 12 months is 11.2x.
+CVS Health’s P/E ratio based on the next 12 months is 10.5x.
 This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+We're pretty confident there are superior stocks to buy right now.